 Promoting human rights standards internally and throughout all of Bayer’s business operations is in line with our Values and Leadership Principles, our Sustainable Development Policy and our group-wide Human Rights Position.
 Bayer’s commitment to foster the implementation of human rights is supported through our Corporate Compliance Policy.
 It is in effect at all Bayer locations, and it applies to Bayer’s business operations worldwide.
 Bayer will use this position as a framework to guide our decision-making and constructive engagement within our sphere of influence, while the responsibility of the governments of the various countries for protection of human rights is respected.

 Bayer has combined all of its fundamental sustainability standards and requirements for its suppliers in a Supplier Code of Conduct.
-This code of conduct comprises the areas of ethics, labor, management systems, health, safety, environment, and quality.
-Our Supplier Code of Conduct emphasizes international labor and human rights standards.
+This code of conduct comprises the areas of ethics, labor, health, safety, environment, and quality as well as related management systems.
+Our Supplier Code of Conduct emphasizes international labor and human rights standards such as the principles of the United Nations Global Compact and the International Labor Organization’s (ILO) eight core labor standards.
 Suppliers are expected to protect the human rights of their employees and to treat them with dignity and respect.
 Supplier employees shall have the right to freely choose employment, the right to associate freely and join or be represented by worker councils or labor unions on a voluntary basis, and the right to bargain collectively as they choose.
 Workers also have the right to a workplace free of harassment and unlawful discrimination.

 In order to successfully address the diverse challenges of a sustainable supply chain and to leverage synergies together with other companies, we collaborate with the Pharmaceutical Supply Chain Initiative (PSCI) as well as with Together for Sustainability (TfS), an initiative co-founded by Bayer.
 In both initiatives, we focus on the standardization of sustainability aspects in the relevant industries in order to establish corresponding social, ethical and environmental practices among our suppliers.
 The exchange of supplier assessments and audits among member companies enables access to additional sustainability evaluations of suppliers who also work for Bayer.
 This minimizes the administrative burden for both suppliers and the member companies.